 Abundant rainfall and mountain terrain are the perfect ingredients for creating waterfalls.
 Even the smallest of creeks and rivers produce small cascades.
 Below are 4 of the more popular trails in the Smokies.
-These three, although rated moderate in difficulty, are lower mileage.
+These four, although rated moderate in difficulty, are lower mileage.
 Be sure to stop in one of the park’s visitors centers to pick up a park map before heading out on the trails.

 Laurel Falls is by far one of the most most popular waterfalls in the national park.
 The waterfall is 80 feet high and surrounded by Mountain Laurel.
 The trail leading up to Laurel Falls is a moderate 2.6 miles round trip.
 As it is a tourist destination, it can get relatively busy and parking at the trailhead is limited, so plan accordingly.